K3zter/mcp2-save-splitter/README.md

 Open a PowerShell window in the same folder as the script, and run the command (for example):

-    .\mcp2tools.ps1 add -psu igr.psu
+    .\mcp2tools.ps1 import -psu igr.psu

-Once the process is complete, copy the contents of the `existing_cards` folder back into the `PS2` folder of your MCP2 SD card - overwriting the existing files. **Ensure your MCP2 files are backed up prior to this step.**

-## Remove folder from existing VMCs
-This can be used to remove a given named directory `.mc2` file in the `existing_cards` folder.
-Begin by populating the `existing_cards` folder with the contents of your `PS2` folder from the MCP2 SD card.

-The main purpose of this command is to remove directories you have added previously via this script, for example if they are no longer needed or to update the files.

-`igr` is the name of the folder added if you use the included files - if you import your own files you will need to know the name of the directory you created.

-Open a PowerShell window in the same folder as the script, and run the command (for example):

-    .\mcp2tools.ps1 remove -folder igr

-Once the process is complete, copy the contents of the `existing_cards` folder back into the `PS2` folder of your MCP2 SD card - overwriting the existing files. **Ensure your MCP2 files are backed up prior to this step.**
+Once the process is complete, copy the contents of the `existing_cards` folder back into the `PS2` folder of your MCP2 SD card - overwriting the files on the SD card. **Ensure your MCP2 files are backed up prior to this step.**